spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/key-management.md

 ## Key Exchange Key (KEK)

-Similar to how PK authenticates updates to the KEK key, the KEK authenticates updates to the Signature Database (DB).
-It also consists of pair that has a private key and a public key.
+Similar to how the PK authenticates updates to the KEK, the KEK authenticates updates to the Signature Database (DB).
+It also consists of a key pair that has a private key and a public key.

 The private KEK signs updates to the DB.
 When there are updates to the DB, the public KEK is used to verify that those updates are signed by the authentic private KEK.

 The private KEK must be stowed away in a secure location **immediately** after being generated.
-You do not need the private key during EdgeForge, installation or deployment of your Edge devices.
-The public KEK is required during the EdgeForge build process so that it can be embedded into the Edge Installer ISO.
+You do not need the KEK private key during EdgeForge operations, installation, upgrades or deployments of your Edge hosts.
+The public KEK is required during the
+EdgeForge build process so that it can be embedded into the Edge Installer ISO and thereafter installed on Edge hosts.

 | Filename     | Description                                                                                      | Key Management Recommendation              |
 | ------------ | ------------------------------------------------------------------------------------------------ | ------------------------------------------ |